Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 Romania’s national parks are all on the UNESCO World Heritage site list or in the UNESCO “Man and Biosphere” program and are some of the most astonishing European national parks, known for their wilderness, secular forests and rich wildlife.

-No wonder Romania has been called Europe’s last wilderness reserve and there are 3 documentaries that show breathtaking natural landscapes and the many animals species that live in our country:
+No wonder Romania has been called Europe’s last wilderness reserve and 3 documentaries show breathtaking natural landscapes and the many animal species that live in our country:

 Be sure to check our guide on how to visit Romania for the first time for more practical info on that.